Eighteenth-Century English Grammars database (ECEG)

-ECEG is a new electronic resource for the study of the eighteenth-century grammatical tradition.
-More precisely, it is a database which compiles, for the first time, information about eighteenth-century English grammars as gathered from earlier bibliographies, collections and scholarly studies published over the last hundred years (1927-2008).
-In the fullest detail possible, ECEG includes not only bibliographic information about grammars but also biographical information about the grammar-writers.
+ECEG is an electronic resource for the study of the eighteenth-century grammatical tradition.
+It is a database which primarily compiles information about eighteenth-century English grammars as gathered from earlier bibliographies, collections and scholarly studies published over the last hundred years (1903-2011).
+In the fullest detail possible, ECEG also includes biographical information about the grammar-writers.
 In addition, the bio-bibliographic information has been thoroughly coded by thematic fields such as year of publication, place of printing, target audience, gender and occupation of the author, etc.

-Although primarily addressed to scholars working in the eighteenth-century grammatical tradition, it is hoped that the bio-bibliographic nature of ECEG will benefit students and researchers in other disciplines such as literary studies (e.g. interest in the life of the grammar-writers) and historical studies (e.g. interest in book production and publication history).
+Although primarily addressed to scholars working in the eighteenth-century grammatical tradition, the bio-bibliographic nature of ECEG will also benefit students and researchers in other disciplines such as literary studies (e.g. the life of the grammar-writers) and historical studies (e.g. book production and publication history).
 Ultimately, in the belief that this century "was a key phase in the development of the English language" (Görlach 2001: 12), it is also hoped that ECEG will contribute to the process of 'de‑cinderellisation' of the eighteenth century in the history of English (see Pérez-Guerra et al. 2007: 12-13).

-The ECEG-database project is financially supported by the British Academy Small Research Grant Scheme for the two-year period July 2008 – July 2010, now extended until December 2010.
+The ECEG-database project was financially supported by the British Academy Small Research Grant Scheme for the two-year period July 2008 – July 2010, extended until December 2010.

 Special thanks go as well to Robin C. Alston for his interest in the project, for generously sharing his data before publication and, above all, for his indefatigable efforts and diligent work over forty years.